rmccoy7541/neand_sQTL/log.md

 - CrossRef the GTEx file that contains all of our samples of interest
 - use samtools to convert cram files to bam files to use with leafcutter

+### 02/27/2019
+#### Wed 27 Feb 2019 10:41:07 AM EST
+All of the SLURM jobs are done.

+For the permutation pass, I got an error - minor stuff.
+Fixed it and am trying it again.

 ### 02/26/2019
 #### Tue 26 Feb 2019 11:23:16 AM EST
 I'm still having major difficulty doing the sra2bam conversion in a stream-lined way, so I'm just trying that over and over again hoping something will eventually work.